saurabytes/MonarchMoneyTrendReport/README.md

 **Non iPad users:** Install Tampermonkey for your browser by going to the following link:
 https://www.tampermonkey.net/

-**iPad users:** Close your Safari browser, go to App Store and install the Userscripts (User Script and Style Manager) by Justin Wasack.
+**iPad users:** Close your Safari browser, go to App Store and install the Userscripts program:
+Search App store for "User Script and Style Manager" by Justin Wasack

 **STEP 2**